Marc board of directors

 -

-A lifetime community organizer and leader, Jessi has co-founded local initiatives, supported homeschool families, and consistently shown up wherever there was a need.
+A lifetime community organizer and leader, Jessi co-founded local initiatives, supported homeschool families, and consistently shows up wherever there is a need.

-Currently serving as Executive Director of Beacon of Hope, a robust and longstanding food pantry, laundromat, and thrift store in Madison County, she brings to the MARC board strong relationships across nonprofits, government agencies, mutual aid networks, and grassroots groups and intimate understanding of the challenges facing families in the county.
+Currently serving as Executive Director of Beacon of Hope, a robust and longstanding food pantry, laundromat, and thrift store in Madison County, she brings to the MARC Board of Directors strong relationships across nonprofits, government agencies, mutual aid networks and grassroots groups, and intimate understanding of the challenges facing families in the county.

 Her service on MARC’s Board focuses on ensuring that recovery efforts are grounded in dignity, compassion, and practical support.